stellar/django-polaris/README.rst

 .. _Fernet symmetric encryption: https://cryptography.io/en/latest/fernet/
 .. _Asset: https://django-polaris.readthedocs.io/en/stable/models/index.html#polaris.models.Asset

-SEP-1, 6, and 24 require Polaris' database models.
-Polaris currently only supports PostgreSQL and uses psycopg2_ to connect to the database.
-If you use another database, file an issue in the project's github repository_.
+Polaris works with all major relational databases, and the psycopg2_ PostgreSQL driver in installed out-of-the-box.
+If you find Polaris attempts to make queries incompatible with your database, file an issue in the project's github repository_.

 Run migrations to create these tables in your database.